 For years, we often made the mistake of saying what we were experience was an ‘anxiety attack’.
-However, over the years we learned that there are some major differences between an anxiety attack and a panic attack, and it started with a diagnosis of anxiety disorder and panic disorder.
+However, over the years we learned that there are some major differences between an anxiety attack vs. panic attack, and it started with a diagnosis of anxiety disorder and panic disorder.
 How can I be diagnosed with anxiety and panic disorder?
 Isn’t it the same thing?
 While the two certain go hand-in-hand, there have unique characteristics that separate the two.
 And since we strongly believe that educating yourself on your mental illness is a key part to managing and overcoming those tough times, let’s break down differences between an anxiety attack and panic attack.

 What is Anxiety Disorder?

 An Anxiety Disorder is a term used to encompass various types of anxiety and/or panic disorders.
 However, anxiety disorder is often used to describe worrying and/or fearing future events.
 Anxiety can be continuous feelings of anxiousness or experiencing spikes of anxiety in response to certain events.

 An anxiety attack is feeling an intense amount of fear and experiencing anxiety symptoms such as heart palpitations and shortness of breath in response to a trigger or stressor.
 When the stressor goes away, the anxiety attack foes as well.

 An anxiety attack, people may feel fearful, apprehensive, may feel their heart racing or feel short of breath, but it’s very short-lived, and when the stressor goes away, so does the anxiety attack.
 A panic attack on the other hand doesn’t come in reaction to a stressor.
 It’s unprovoked and unpredictable.